Gregory White Smith: Career

 In addition to English, Van Gogh: The Life has been published in Dutch, German, French, Spanish, and Portuguese and is being translated into Italian, Polish, Russian, Chinese, Japanese, and Korean.

 Smith and Naifeh also wrote several how-to books to fund the writing of Pollock, including (with Michael Morgenstern), the best-seller How to Make Love to a Woman, which sold several million copies in 29 languages.

 He wrote several true crime books, including the bestseller The Mormon Murders in 1988 and Final Justice in 1993.
 The latter was nominated for the Edgar Allan Poe Award for Fact Crime.

 Smith's one book of humor, detailing the renovation of Joye Cottage, was well-received: "Page after belly-ticking page", wrote The Washington Post.
 "Numerous adventures bordering on slapstick. ...
 A delightful read."

 Smith also wrote two television series, one for PBS on the history of the Supreme Court with Archibald Cox and one for NBC on human behavior with Phil Donahue.

 Together with Naifeh, Smith founded the legal publishing company Best Lawyers in 1981, which published The Best Lawyers in America, a peer-review list, in 1983.
-That list went on to become Best Lawyers®, a global network linking lawyers and clients.
+That list went on to become Best Lawyers, a global network linking lawyers and clients.
 In 2013, Best Lawyers ranked 74,965 lawyers representing 18,034 law firms in 75 countries.
 In 2009, the company partnered with U.S. News to produce rankings of law firms and in 2014 it gave out 61,138 rankings to 11,681 law firms in 120 practice areas.

-In 1997, Smith told his story, as well as those of other patients conquering critical illnesses, in the book Making Miracles Happen, which Phil Donahue called "an inspiring gift to all of us who remain one cell away from the pathologies that would kill us ...
-Greg Smith's relentless and successful effort to save his own life is a medical story for the twenty-first century."
-With Naifeh, he also founded Best Doctors, a company dedicated to helping others with undiagnosed or seemingly untreatable medical illnesses find the best medicine anywhere in the world.
-Although they sold the company in 2000, it continues to serve more than 30 million members worldwide.